PSModule/Store/README.md

 other configurations done by the module will be stored with a name that is prefixed with the namespace.
 The secret metadata is where the configuration is stored.
 The secret value itself it not used for the namespace secrets.

 Lets say we have a module called `GitHub` that needs to store configuration.
-The module developer would initialize a store called 'Github'.
+The module developer would initialize a store called 'GitHub'.
 All module configuration would be stored in this secret.
 All other configutations would be stored "in" the `GitHub` store, when in reality they are stored flat in the SecretStore, but uses a hierarchy based naming convention to group the secrets together.